Artificial intelligence helps break barriers for Hispanic homeownership

 Loan officer Danny Velazquez of GFL Capital said the platform has changed his work.
 Before, he had to contact 70 lenders one by one, wait for answers and sometimes learn later that they wouldn't accept the buyer's situation.

 The AI tool lets him see requirements in one place, narrow the list and streamline the application.
-“I am just able to make the process faster and get them the house,” Velasquez said.
+“I am just able to make the process faster and get them the house,” Velazquez said.

 A homebuyer's experience